styletronix/tinypagemanager/README.md

 # tinypagemanager
-Knockout an JQuery based pageManager for single page web applications  and PWA
+Knockout and JQuery based pageManager for single page web applications and PWA.

 Readme is under construction.